eczarny/spectacle/README.md

 Easily organize windows without using a mouse.

+## System requirements

+Spectacle [0.8.6][1] is the last version to support Mac OS X 10.7; future releases will only support 10.9 or greater.
+Folks wishing to stay on 10.7 should download [0.8.6][1].
+Those looking for a version of Spectacle that supports 10.6 can still download [0.7][2].

 ## Keyboard Shortcuts

-Spectacle makes use of several [keyboard shortcuts][1] that trigger specific _window actions_.
+Spectacle makes use of several [keyboard shortcuts][3] that trigger specific _window actions_.
 A window action is nothing more than a command that tells Spectacle how to change the size and/or position of a particular window.

 A keyboard shortcut consists of one or more modifier keys paired with a character key.
 The common modifier keys Spectacle takes advantage of are: